 *contains affiliate links*

-When you think of Santorini the iconic images of the white buildings with blue roofs come to mind.
+When you think of Santorini Greece the iconic images of the white buildings with blue roofs come to mind.
 Those visions are almost impossibly beautiful.
-And yet…it is just one of the many cool things to see when you visit Santorini.
+And yet…it is just one of the many cool things to see when you visit Santorini and travel with kids.

-Family Friendly Santorini – What to see and do with the KIDS – Oia
+Family Vacations Santorini Greece – Things to do when you travel with KIDS – Oia

 What’s not to like about the glorious iconic village of Oia.
 The starkness of the white buildings against a blue sky overlooking the bluest of water will take your breath away.
 In addition to the blue roofs you’ll see the occasional hot pink bougainvillea.
 Stunning!

 Oia is very pretty to look at and full of shops and places to eat.
 This city is an absolutely perfect place to visit.
 Shop and find a spot to eat with a view.
-It gets crowded with cruise ship visitors and is also expensive.
-GO!!
+It gets crowded with cruise ship visitors during the middle of the day and is also expensive.
+But you must GO!!
 Brave the crowds and spend the money.
 It is a MUST see iconic spot.

-We had an afternoon snack with an amazing view.
+We had an afternoon snack in Oia Santorini with an amazing view.
 There was truly something magical about the stunning blue sky and the perfect water that made my chocolate crepe taste even better!

-Family Friendly Santorini – What to see and do with the KIDS – Fira
+Family Vacations Santorini Greece – Things to Do When You Travel with KIDS – Fira

 Fira is at the top of the caldera and overlooks the old port where the ferries dock.
 It is the capital of Santorini and while less crowded that Oia, it is vibrant and busy.
 We chose to stay in Fira during our stay and loved the shops, the restaurants and the view!